 Definitions of equity have been contested, with agencies generally adopting an unstated proportionality criterion for equitable results and advocates calling attention to existing inequities and their mitigation.
 MTC has argued that it is difficult to define equity; however, as discussed in Chapter 3 a compelling conception of equity can be operationalized by reducing gaps in performance metrics between demographic groups.
 Alternately, the equity of an overall distribution can be quantified.
-The Gini coefficient is a well-accepted measure of population inequality which varies from a perfectly equal income distribution (zero) to a perfect concentration of income with one individual (one).
-Lower Gini coefficients are by definition more equitable since they indicate a situation in which members of a population have similar outcomes.
+The Gini coefficient is a well-accepted measure of population inequality which varies from a perfectly equal income distribution (zero) to a perfect concentration of income with one individual (one).38 Lower Gini coefficients are by definition more equitable since they indicate a situation in which members of a population have similar outcomes.
 Although the Gini coefficient is commonly used to calculate income inequality, in principle it can be applied to any metric manifested by members of a population.
-In transportation analysis, Delbosc and Currie used the Gini coefficient to quantify the equity of transit level of service in Melbourne, Australia and Levinson demonstrates an application to ramp metering.
+In transportation analysis, Delbosc and Currie used the Gini coefficient to quantify the equity of transit level of service in Melbourne, Australia and Levinson demonstrates an application to ramp metering.39

-A measure closely related to the Gini coefficient is the Gini mean difference (GMD);40 instead of a dimensionless coefficient, the GMD represents the average absolute difference between two people in a population and takes the units of the metric
+A measure closely related to the Gini coefficient is the Gini mean difference (GMD);40 instead of a dimensionless coefficient, the GMD represents the average absolute difference between two people in a population and takes the units of the metric of interest.
+For commute time, the units of the GMD will be minutes.
+If the gap grows from the base to the forecast year, the GMD will increase.
+It is calculated as shown in equation 1,

 38 World Bank, "Poverty Analysis - Measuring Inequality," http://go.worldbank.org/3SLYUTVY00.
 39 Levinson, "Identifying Winners and Losers in Transportation."; Delbosc and Currie, "Using Lorenz Curves to Assess Public Transport Equity."